 The California and Nevada Climate Trackers account for effects of complex topography on climate in different regions of California/Nevada.
-The climate trackers use gridded data from PRISM, updated with Coop data, to access and summarized statewide monthly climate data.
-Primary variables considered are average monthly mean, maximum, an d minimum temperatures, and monthly precipitation totals.
+The climate trackers use gridded data from PRISM, enhanced with COOP data, to access and summarize statewide monthly climate data.
+Primary variables considered are average monthly mean, maximum, and minimum temperatures as well as monthly precipitation totals.
 More information on California Climate Tracker.
 More information on Nevada Climate Tracker.

-The California and NevadaSmoke and Air Committee (CANSAC) uses the Penn State/NCAR Mesoscale Model 5 to create twice daily meteorological forecasts at a resolution of 4 km.
-Parameters include surface wind speed, relative humidity, accumulated precipitation, and temperature.
-The products are primarily for the participating agencies and for the research community interested in atmospheric and meteorological applications pertaining to fire weather, smoke dispersion/transport, fire danger and fire behavior.
-These data consist of gridded values of principal meteorological elements for the Lake Tahoe domain such as surface wind speed, Some of the goals and functions of the CANSAC real-time forecasting system are:
+The California and NevadaSmoke and Air Committee (CANSAC) uses the Weather Research and Forecasting Model (WRF) to create twice daily meteorological forecasts at a resolution of 2 km.
+Parameters include surface wind speed, relative humidity, accumulated precipitation and temperature, among others.
+The WRF products are primarily produced to serve the research community interested in atmospheric and meteorological applications pertaining to fire weather, smoke dispersion/transport, fire danger and fire behavior.
+Some of the goals and functions of the CANSAC real-time forecasting system are:

 The California Air Resources Board (CARB) gathers air quality (AQ) data for the State of California, ensures the quality of the data, designs and implements air models, and sets ambient air quality standards for the state.
 CARB sites in TahoeClim collect ozone, temperature, wind speed, and barometric pressure at Echo Summit, and BAM PM10, temperature, and wind speed at Sandy Way.
 For more information, visit CARB homepage.